openpracticelibrary/openpracticelibrary/src/pages/practice/4ls-retrospective.md

 ---
 templateKey: practice-page
 title: 4Ls Retrospective
-subtitle: The 4 Ls retrospective is a team activity performed upon completion of a sprint or project designed to understand what worked, what didn’t, and what can be improved.
-The 4Ls stand for liked, learned, lacked, and longed for.
+subtitle: A team activity to understand what was liked, learned, lacked, and longed for at the completion of a sprint or project.
 date: 2021-10-08T18:50:13.721Z
 authors:
   - Sherri Scheurich
 tags:
   - measure
 mobiusTag: delivery
-icon: /images/14c4797c-8b0a-4621-b680-cea35ebe3ad3.jpeg
+icon: /images/dd8b1513-5617-49c4-b80f-f26b00691124.jpeg
 whatIs: >-
   What is the 4Ls Retrospective?

-  The 4 Ls retrospective is a team activity performed upon completing a sprint or project designed to understand what worked, what didn’t, and what can be improved.
+  The 4 Ls retrospective is a team activity upon completion of a sprint or project designed to understand what worked, what didn’t, and what can be improved.
 The 4Ls stand for liked, learned, lacked, and longed for.
 whyDo: After a sprint/project, it can be helpful for the team to pause and take stock of what happened.
 The 4Ls retrospective is a useful tool that empowers the team to highlight the positive elements of a sprint/project and understand the negative, allowing them to think from a factual rather than emotional perspective.
 howTo: >-
-  At the end of a sprint/project, the team will provide input on what they liked, learned, lacked, and longed for across key workstreams.
+  At the end of each sprint/project, the team will provide input on what they liked, learned, lacked and longed for across key workstreams.

   The targeted outcome will be a prioritized list of actionable improvements with assigned owners on focus areas designed to build trust, improve efficiency, and increase engagement as we plan for the next sprint.